pedrotradacete/OrderClosures/README.md

 # OrderClosures

-Lean formalization of *Order closure, order adherence and weakly Fatou norms* by
+Lean formalization of *Order closure, order adherence and Fatou norms* by
 A. Avilés, M. A. Taylor, and P. Tradacete.
 The mathematical source is in [`paper.tex`](paper.tex), with bibliography in [`refs.bib`](refs.bib).